numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 computational cost of many of the algorithms in these fields.
 Thus, improving the scalability of these algorithms requires more scalable Linear Algebra techniques.

-An exciting new set of techniques that offers such improved scalability of Linear Algebra techniques are Randomized Linear Algebra techniques.
+Randomized Linear Algebra is an exciting new approach to classical linear algebra problems that offers strong improvements in scalability.
+In general, Randomized Linear Algebra techniques achieve this improved scalability by forming a compressed representation of a matrix and performing operations on that compressed form.
-In general, Randomized Linear Algebra techniques aim to achieve this improved scalability by forming a compressed form of a matrix and performing operations on that compressed form.
 In some circumstances operating on this compressed form can offer profound speed-ups as can seen in the following example where a technique known as the RandomizedSVD (see [halko2011finding](@cite)) is used to compute a rank-20 approximation to ``3000 \times 3000`` matrix